 The Go!
-Vermont Bus Network is announcing new city-to-city bus routes operated by Premier Coach and Greyhound, starting in early 2014.
+Vermont Bus Network is announcing new city-to-city bus routes operated by Premier Coach and Greyhound, coming in March.
 New routes include service from:

 - Burlington to Albany, NY

 - Rutland to White River Junction

 VTrans is working with Premier and Greyhound to establish a unified, coordinated ticketing system for a seamless travel experience.
 Start dates and specific route details will be posted in the coming weeks.

 Go!
 Vermont Bus Network is your source for information and links to all local and regional bus service.
 Here you can find a list of bus service providers in Vermont, with links to current schedules and route maps.

 CALL US: Our Q/A Hotline 800-685-RIDE (7433) is an easy way to get any questions you have about the bus answered by a real person.
 Ask us anything!
 From bus routes and scheduling to special services in your area.
 Call today.

 BUS SCHEDULES: Here, You can find links to ALL the bus service providers in Vermont and their schedules by region.

 SOLUTIONS: We’re dedicated to getting Vermonters where they need to go.
 If you have a special transportation challenge let us know.
 800-685-RIDE (7433).
 We can work with you to get you where you need to go.

 Vermont’s ten regional bus companies make up a network designed to help you get around in your community and across the state.
 Taking the bus is a great way to reduce the cost and environmental impact of your commute.
 All of our Vermont bus companies also provide special services for members of the community that may need a little more help getting around, such as elderly and disabled citizens.